 These principles have now been debated by a group of more than 15 world-leading forensic scientists at the forefront of the planning for the 22nd Triennial Meeting of the International Association of Forensic Sciences in conjunction with the 25th Symposium of the Australian and New Zealand Forensic Science Society.
 Unfortunately, this meeting could not be hosted in Sydney in 2020 as planned due to the COVID-19 pandemic.

-To acknowledge this excellent work and wonderful support for IAFS 2020, a live-streamed and recorded event entitled ‘Paving the Way for IAFS 2023’ will cover current and future challenges in forensic science under the IAFS 2023 theme of ‘where to from here?’.
-Attendees will also gain early access to the principles titled the Sydney Declaration, which provides a fundamental definition and principles for forensic science.
+To acknowledge this excellent work and wonderful support for IAFS 2020, a live-streamed and recorded event entitled ‘Paving the Way for IAFS 2023’ covered current and future challenges in forensic science under the IAFS 2023 theme of ‘where to from here?’.
+Attendees gained early access to the principles titled the Sydney Declaration, which provides a fundamental definition and principles for forensic science.